keul/haunts/README.rst

 ----------------------

 An haunt is a monster from `Dungeons&Dragons
-<https://dungeonsdragons.fandom.com/wiki/Haunt>`_, which was translated to italian as "Presenza".
+<https://dungeonsdragons.fandom.com/wiki/Haunt>`_, which is translated in the italian version of the game as "Presenza".

 But "presenza" is the same term used in italian for "participation", so how we call our worklogs.